palkan/logidze/README.md

 end
 ```

+**Important:** If you use connection pooling (e.g., PgBouncer), using `.with_meta` without a transaction may lead to unexpected results (since meta is set for a connection).
+Without a transaction, we cannot guarantee that the same connection will be used for queries (including metadata cleanup).

 ### Track responsibility

 A special application of meta information is storing the author of the change, which is called _Responsible ID_.
 There is more likely that you would like to store the `current_user.id` that way.